-- a) The Association shall, not later than 30th November in each calendar year, convene an annual general meeting of its members.
-There will be at minimum three weeks advanced notice advertised locally.
+- a) The Association shall, within 6 months of the end of each financial year, convene an annual general meeting of its members.
+There will be at minimum of 21 days' advance notice provided to members via email or post.
 The Annual General Meeting will be the minimum meeting requirement. - b) The annual general meeting shall be held on the day determined by the Board. - c) The annual general meeting shall be so specified in the convening notice. - d) The ordinary business of the annual general meeting shall be: - a.
 To confirm the minutes of the preceding annual general meeting; - b. to confirm or vary the membership fees and any other amounts (if any) to be paid by members; - c.
-To elect the new Board members for the vacancies which have become available on the Board; - d.
-To consider and pass (if appropriate to do so) the annual financial report, directors' report and auditor's report; - e.
-To appoint the Auditor. - f.
-Any other business of which notice has been given in accordance with these rules may be conducted at the annual general meeting. - g.
+To elect the new Board members for the vacancies which have become available on the Board: - d.
+To elect the Boards office bearers in compliance with Rule 9.3 - e.
+To consider and pass (if appropriate to do so) the annual financial report, directors' report and auditor's report; - f.
+To appoint the Auditor. - g.
+Any other business of which notice has been given in accordance with these rules may be conducted at the annual general meeting. - h.
 The annual general meeting may transact special business of which notice is given no later than one month prior to the scheduled date for the annual general meeting.